blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 Each plugin has an init class extending from the `GodotPlugin <https://github.com/godotengine/godot/blob/0a7f75ec7b465604b6496c8f5f1d638aed250d6d/platform/android/java/lib/src/org/godotengine/godot/plugin/GodotPlugin.java#L80>`_ class which is provided by the :ref:`Godot Android library <doc_android_library>`.

 The ``GodotPlugin`` class provides APIs to access the running Godot instance and hook into its lifecycle.
-It is loaded at runtime by the Godot engine.
+It is loaded at runtime by the Blazium Engine.

 v2 Packaging format
 ^^^^^^^^^^^^^^^^^^^